markaren/E-book_cpp/Chapter3/types_refs_ptrs.md

 // constRefY = 50; // This would result in a compilation error because you can't modify 'y' through 'constRefY'
 ```

-We often choose const references in C++ whenever we want to pass data around (and don't need `nullptr`) so that we avoid copying data.
+Const references are useful when you want to pass data to functions without allowing them to change the original value.
+Here's an example:

 ```cpp